MazenSehsah/Retails-Project/README.md

 * **Purpose:** This page answers strategic questions like "What other products do our 'Wireless Mouse' buyers purchase?" or "Which stores does our VIP customer 'Ahmed Khaled' shop at?"

 <img src = "Images/Page3_Power BI.png">

+## 🏁 Conclusion

+This project successfully demonstrates the construction of a complete, end-to-end data analytics pipeline using a modern cloud stack.
+By leveraging **Azure Data Factory**, **Azure Databricks**, and **Azure Data Lake Storage**, raw transactional data from disparate sources was effectively ingested, processed, and transformed through a robust **Medallion Architecture**.

+The final result is a powerful, 3-page interactive **Power BI dashboard** that translates complex data into actionable business insights.
+The report strategically moves from high-level executive summaries (Pages 1 & 2) to a granular, dynamic, cross-analysis tool (Page 3), empowering stakeholders to move from raw data to strategic decisions effectively.

+This solution proves the viability of the Azure data stack for building scalable, manageable, and insightful analytics platforms.

+## 👤 Author

+**Mazen Sehsah**